-The bill amends Sections 27-58-1, 27-58-2, and 27-58-4 of the Code of Alabama 1975 to enhance health insurance coverage for prostate cancer screening.
-It introduces new definitions, including "COST-SHARING REQUIREMENTS," which refers to any out-of-pocket expenses imposed on insured individuals for receiving covered treatments or services.
-The bill specifically identifies "MEN AT HIGH RISK" for prostate cancer, including African American men and those with a family history of prostate cancer or related genetic markers.
-Additionally, it mandates that health benefit plans cover annual screenings for prostate cancer, including a prostate-specific antigen blood test and a digital rectal examination, for men over 40 years of age and those at high risk.
+The proposed bill amends Sections 27-58-1, 27-58-2, and 27-58-4 of the Code of Alabama 1975 to enhance health insurance coverage for prostate cancer screening.
+It recognizes that certain men, particularly African American men and those with a family history of prostate cancer, are at a higher risk for the disease.
+The bill mandates that health benefit plans cover annual screenings for prostate cancer, including a prostate-specific antigen blood test and a digital rectal examination, without imposing any out-of-pocket costs for men over 40 years of age, particularly those identified as high-risk.

 Engrossed: 27-58-1, 27-58-2, 27-58-4